 Some of the most common challenges that are faced by the children and teachers and ways to deal with them in a mixed-age classroom setting are:-

-Children of older age group when being grouped together with the young children negatively reflect upon their abilities and potential.
-The older children start feeling insecure and assume themselves to be less capable learners than the children of their own age.
+Children of older age group when being grouped with the young children negatively reflect upon their abilities and potential.
+The older children start feeling insecure and assume themselves to be less capable learners than the children of their age.